Immigration Law

 Do I Need a Lawyer to Process My Permanent Residence in These Cases?

-Coping with the death of a loved one and dealing with immigration procedures at the same time can be overwhelming for many people.
+Coping with the death of a spouse and dealing with immigration procedures at the same time can be overwhelming for many people.

 In these cases, the help of an immigration lawyer can be very positive.
 But if you feel like you can do it yourself, you should know that you do not have to hire an attorney.

-Bear in mind that you are not necessarily going to lose your ability to immigrate to the United States because you have become a widow or widower.
+Bear in mind that you are not necessarily going to lose your ability to change your immigration status because you have become a widow or widower.

 Your immigration process can continue its course.
 But, depending on your case, there may be evidence to send, as well as deadlines and procedures to comply with.
-An immigration attorney can advise you if you need help.
+An immigration attorney can offer legal advice and help you get permanent residency.